cosmos/ibc/papers/2020-05/src/channels.md

 #### Efficiency

-As channels impose no flow control of their own, the speed of packet transmission and confirmation is limited only by the speed of the underlying chains.
+As channels impose no flow control of their own, the speed of packet transmission and confirmation is limited only by the speed of the underlying ledgers.

 \vspace{3mm}